vpareek2/ResearchAgent/README.md

 ## Features

 - Fetch papers from arXiv based on user queries
-- Summarize paper abstracts using Cohere's AI
+- Summarize paper abstracts using Cohere
 - Preprocess text data for analysis
 - Perform topic modeling using LDA (with SVD fallback)
 - Visualize paper relationships in a 2D space